SyncraEngine/SyncraEngine/docs/architecture/runtime.rst

 -----------------------

 1. **Runtime Launch**
-   The user (or OS) starts SyncraRuntime, which loads the global config and logs the session start time.
+   The OS or user starts SyncraRuntime, which loads the global config and logs the session start time.

 2. **Driver Spawns**
-   Based on the config, SyncraRuntime spawns each driver as a separate
+   According to the config, SyncraRuntime spawns each driver as its own
    subprocess:
    - renderer.exe / .app / .sh
    - audio.exe